Diderot-Language/examples/heron/README.md

 	           -v , --verbose = enable runtime-system messages -t , --timing = enable execution timing

-heron.diderot shows the utility of `-l` option.
+heron.diderot shows the utility of `-l` option to limit the number of iterations (called "super-steps" in Diderot) for which the computation can run.
 If you try to increase the precision of the result by lowering `eps`, as with:

 	./heron -eps 1e-8